aprajita0401/Cryptographic-Algorithms/README.md

   - Generates the matrix based on a keyword.
   - Handles repeated letters and padding.

-### 3. Hill Cipher
-- **Description**: A polygraphic cipher based on linear algebra, using matrix multiplication to encrypt blocks of text.
-- **Use Cases**: Encryption of larger blocks of text.
-- **Features**:
-  - Supports variable-sized matrices.
-  - Requires an invertible key matrix.

 ### 4. AES (Advanced Encryption Standard)
 - **Description**: A symmetric encryption algorithm widely used for secure data transmission.
 - **Use Cases**: Securing sensitive data like passwords, files, and communications.